-MISS T [REDACTED] M [REDACTED]
+MISS T. [REDACTED] M.

 AUGUST 11, 2006

 PAGE 2

 In addition to these rights, you are entitled to counseling and medical services, and protection from intimidation and harassment.
-If the Court determines that you are a victim, you are entitled to restitution from the perpetrator.
+If the Court determines that you are a victim, you also will be entitled to restitution from the perpetrator.
 A list of counseling and medical service providers will be provided to you, if you so desire.
 If you or your family is subjected to any intimidation or harassment, please contact Special Agent Kuyrkendall or myself immediately.
-It is possible that someone working on behalf of the targets of the investigation may contact you.
-Such contacts do not violate the law.
+It is important to know that someone working on behalf of the targets of the investigation may contact you.
+Such contact does not violate the law.
 However, if you are contacted, you have the choice of speaking to them or refusing to do so.
-If you refuse and feel that you are being threatened or harassed, then please contact Special Agent Kuyrkendall or myself.
+If you refuse and feel that you are being threatened or harassed, then you should contact Special Agent Kuyrkendall or myself.